Gabonese people in France

 Gabonese people in France consist of migrants from Gabon and their descendants living and working in France.

 History

 The first Gabonese immigrants in France came in the 1970s, like the other immigrants from Central Africa, some years after the first immigrant wave from Black Africa (Senegal Valley) in France.
-There are more immigrants in France from countries which neighbor Gabon (DR Congo, Congo and Cameroon).
+There are more immigrants in France from countries which neighbors Gabon such as DR Congo (former Zaire), Congo and Cameroon.